translate/pootle/docs/features/pootle_fs.rst

 that files are tracked.
 This could be adding a file, removing a file or merging conflicting translations.
 This is the process of staging actions.

 The final step is to synchronise Pootle and your filesystem.
-This operations takes your staged actions and executes them.
+This operation takes your staged actions and executes them.